binhna/fast_abs_rl/README.md

 and gives slightly better scores than our paper if running the new pretrained model.

 ## Train your own models
+The preprocess data is from *[here](https://github.com/ChenRocks/cnn-dailymail)*, but I changed some code to use mecab for word segmentation.

 Please follow the instructions *[here](https://github.com/ChenRocks/cnn-dailymail)* for downloading and preprocessing the CNN/DailyMail dataset.